Prosecco Punch

 Yes, Prosecco can be replaced with champagne in this recipe.
 Both sparkling wines have a similar taste and texture, so they can be used interchangeably in cocktails and punches.

-Yes, you can make this prosecco punch ahead of time. combine all the ingredients except for the prosecco in a pitcher or punch bowl and refrigerate until you’re ready to serve.
-When you’re ready to serve, add the prosecco and garnish with fresh rosemary and pomegranate seeds.
+Yes, you can make this prosecco punch ahead of time.
+Combine all the ingredients except for the prosecco in a pitcher or punch bowl and refrigerate until you’re ready to serve.
+When you’re ready to serve, add the bubbles and garnish with fresh rosemary and pomegranate seeds.

-Do you have any other prosecco punch recipes?
+FAQ: Do you have any other Prosecco punch recipes?

 More Cocktail Recipes You’ll Love